Crypto-Q/crypto-tools/README.md

 This is just a collection of tools that might be helpful to crypto traders using Coinigy.

-Currently it consists only of a consolidated(average) price tool but I will add more features soon.
+Currently it consists only of a consolidated(average) price tool.

+More features and testing/error handling will be added soon.

 ![Preview](https://i.imgur.com/Bhbog7P.png)